 The White Swiss Shepherd Dog is primarily descended from the German Shepherd breed.
 The white coat variation emerged as a genetic mutation within the German Shepherd gene pool, which was selectively bred to establish the White Swiss Shepherd as a distinct breed.

 Yes, the White Swiss Shepherd Dog is considered a purebred breed with its own breed standards.
-To be recognized as a purebred, dogs must meet specific criteria set forth by breed clubs and kennel organizations.
+To be recognised as a purebred, dogs must meet specific criteria set forth by breed clubs and kennel organisations.

 Another name for this breed is the "Berger Blanc Suisse," which is the French term for White Swiss Shepherd Dog.